yuchen0710/pedestrian_attribute_recognition/README.md

 ## Thanks
 <font face="Times New Roman" size=4>

-Partial codes are based on the repository from [Houjing Huang](https://github.com/huanghoujing).
+Partial codes are based on the repository from [Dangwei Li](https://github.com/dangweili/pedestrian-attribute-recognition-pytorch).

 The code should only be used for academic research.